Atlanta Chamber Players

 Rachel Ciprotti, Executive Director

 Rachel was born and raised in Marietta, Georgia.
 After attending Dartmouth College where she received a B.A. in English, she began her arts career working for the prestigious Tanglewood Music Center at the Boston Symphony.
 Following a stint at Maryland Citizens for the Arts, Rachel returned to her home state in 2011, where she has worked as Director of Community Outreach at the Georgia Symphony Orchestra, and in various roles at other local nonprofits.
-She serves as Board Vice President for the Georgia Arts Network and Marketing & Social Chair on the Board of the Atlanta Chapter of the Young Nonprofit Professionals Network (YNPN).
+She serves as Marketing & Social Chair on the Board of the Atlanta Chapter of the Young Nonprofit Professionals Network (YNPN).
 She received an MBA from Kennesaw State University in 2014 and is a member of the Atlanta Regional Commission's 2015 Arts Leaders of Metro Atlanta.